 Accepting financial statements

-We may accept, request more information about or reject the financial statements.
+We may accept registration, request more information about, or reject the financial statements.

-You should receive a decision from us within 3 working days of providing your financial statements to us and once accepted, we'll advise the Financial Markets Authority (FMA).
+Once they're provided to us, you should receive a decision from us within 3 working days of providing your financial statements and once accepted, we'll advise the FMA.

 Filing financial statements on time